rzeldent/esp32-smartdisplay/README.md

 ## More on lv_conf.h

 To use the LVGL library, a `lv_conf.h` file is required to define the settings for LVGL.
-This file needs to be provided by the application.
-As this file is referenced from the build of LVGL, the path must be known.
+As this file is referenced from the build of LVGL, the **absolute path** must be known.
-Normally this file is included in the include directory of **your** project and used by the LVGL library.
+Normally this file is included in the include directory of your project but also used by the LVGL in the library.

 To include it globally, the define must be (for the include directory):